SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 5. The Development of Total Quality Management
 6. Beyond Total Quality Management

-## What criticism is there for the traditional approach of management?
+##  13. <a name='Whatcriticismisthereforthetraditionalapproachofmanagement'></a>13.
+What criticism is there for the traditional approach of management?

 ？

-## What are the tangible and intangible benefits in improving quality?
+##  14. <a name='Whatarethetangibleandintangiblebenefitsinimprovingquality'></a>14.
+What are the tangible and intangible benefits in improving quality?

 Tangible(**tan zhe bou**) benefit ：